Econ 102 - Principles of Macroeconomics » Winter 2023 » Week 4 Reading Quiz Chs. 12 and 13

 According to the Neo-classical view, if consumer demand slowed down

-A. Prices would decrease, and the economy would return to its long-term growth trend.
+A. Wages would increase, and the economy would return to its long-term growth trend.

-C. Wages would increase, and the economy would return to its long-term growth trend.
+C. Prices would increase, and the economy would return to its long-term growth trend.

 Question #13